MG977/GIS4schools-RS/_build/html/_sources/rs_fundamentals.rst.txt

 ````````````````````````````````
 Copernicus is served by its own dedicated satellites (called Sentinels) and complemented by contributing missions.

 The Sentinel-2 satellites (twin satellites Sentinel-2A and Sentinel-2B) provide medium resolution (from 10 m to 60 m) multispectral imagery (13 bands) for land services.
-Their orbit is Sun-synchronous, and the constellation (2 identical satellites) has an overall revisit time of 5 days at the equator and about 2-3 days at mid-latitudes.
+Their orbit is Sun-synchronous, and the constellation (2 identical satellites) has an overall revisit time of 5 days at the equator and about 2-3 days at mid-latitudes. |br|

-Sentinel-2 images are used to monitor vegetation, soil, urban areas, glaciers, inland waters, coastal areas, and much more.
+They are used to monitor vegetation, soil, urban areas, glaciers, inland waters, coastal areas, and much more.

 .. note:: Discover the `Sentinel satellites <https://www.copernicus.eu/en/about-copernicus/infrastructure/discover-our-satellites>`_